StoutLogic/acf-builder-wiki/Modifying-Fields.md

 If the field 'title' doesn't exist, a `FieldNotFoundException` will be thrown.

 ## Insert Fields After a Particular Field
-A more powerful way to modify a field is to pass in a closure instead of an config array to `modifyField`.
+A more powerful way to modify a field is to pass in a closure instead of a config array to `modifyField`.
 The following example will change the label of the title field and add a `sub_title` field after the title field, but before the `content` field:
 ```php
 $builder = new FieldsBuilder('Banner');
     $builder